-The tribe Anthospermeae Cham. and Schltdl.
-Ex DC. forms part of the subfamily Rubioideae Verdc. and is largely distributed in South America, the South Atlantic islands, Africa and Australasia (Anderson et al. 2001).
-Members of the tribe are herbs, shrubs, dwarf shrubs or small trees distinguished by entire or divided stipules, unisexual flowers, stamens usually inserted below the corolla, long and filiform stigmas, as well as dry and dehiscent or fleshy fruits splitting into cocci or capsules (Chamisso and Schlechtendal 1828; Puff 1982; Bremer and Manen 2000).
+The tribe Anthospermeae Cham. and Schltdl. ex DC. forms part of the subfamily Rubioideae Verdc. and is largely distributed in South America, the South Atlantic islands, Africa and Australasia (Anderson et al. 2001).
+Members of the tribe are herbs, shrubs, dwarf shrubs or small trees distinguished by entire or divided stipules, unisexual flowers, stamens usually inserted at the base of the corolla, long and filiform stigmas, as well as dry and dehiscent or fleshy fruits splitting into cocci or capsules (Chamisso and Schlechtendal 1828; Puff 1982; Bremer and Manen 2000).
 Puff (1982) divided the genera of the tribe into three subtribes: Anthosperminae Benth.

 (Anthospermum L., Carpacoceae Sond., Galopina Thunb., Nenax Gaertn. and Phyllis L.), Coprosminae Fosberg.
-(Coprosma J.R.Forst. and G.Forst., Corynula Hook.F., Durringtonia R.J.Hend. and Guymer., Nertera Gaertn., and Normandia Hook.F.) and Operculariinae Benth.
-(Eleuthranthes F.Muell. ex Benth., Opercularia Gaertn. and Pomax Sol.
-Ex DC.).
-In a study by Robbrecht (1982) pollen morphology (is the difference in colporate or colpate grains), shape and size within Anthospermeae and Paederieae supported the demarcation of genera by Puff (1982).
+(Coprosma J.R.Forst. & G.Forst., Corynula Hook.F., Durringtonia R.J.Hend. & Guymer., Nertera Gaertn., and Normandia Hook.f.) and Operculariinae Benth.
+(Eleuthranthes F.Muell. ex Benth., Opercularia Gaertn. and Pomax Sol. ex DC.).
+In a study by Robbrecht (1982) pollen morphology (colporate or colpate grains), pollen shape and size within Anthospermeae and Paederieae supported the demarcation of genera by Puff (1982).

 Members of the subtribe Anthosperminae are distributed in Africa, Madagascar, Macaronesia and Arabia, and characterized by their dry, dehiscent (rarely indehiscent) fruits, and unisexual or protandrous flowers (Puff 1982).
 The Coprosminae comprise of five genera with a trans-Pacific distribution, occurring in Australia, New Zealand, New Caledonia, Hawaii, Central America and South America (Thompson 2010).
-Coprosminae is characterized by drupaceous more or less fleshy fruits with a pair of planoconvex pyrenes and basally attached ovules (Thompson 2010).
+Coprosminae are characterized by drupaceous more or less fleshy fruits with a pair of planoconvex pyrenes and basally attached ovules (Thompson 2010).
 The Operculariinae are restricted to Australia and Tasmania and are distinguished by umbellate inflorescences, protogynous (or unisexual) flowers and operculate fruits (Anderson et al. 2001).

-In Bremer's studies on the rbcL region (Bremer 1996), the genera Anthospermum, Coprosma, Nertera, Opercularia and Phyllis were found embedded in a single clade, the Anthospermeae.
+In the first study to utilise molecular data by Bremer (1996), including only the rbcL region, the genera Anthospermum, Coprosma, Nertera, Opercularia and Phyllis were found embedded in a single clade, the Anthospermeae.
 Evidence from the rps16 intron in the analyses of Andersson and Rova (1999) revealed that the genera Coprosma, Galopina, Leptostigma, Nenax, Nertera, Opercularia and Phyllis formed a single clade.

-Anderson et al. (2001), in their investigation of the relationships among Anthospermeae genera using ITS (ITS1 and ITS3) and the rps16 region, showed that the Anthospermum, Coprosma, Nertera, Opercularia and Phyllis were recovered in one clade excluding Carpacoce.
+Anderson et al. (2001), in their investigation of the relationships among Anthospermeae genera using ITS (ITS1 and ITS3) and the rps16 region, showed that the genera Anthospermum, Coprosma, Nertera, Opercularia and Phyllis were recovered in one clade sister to Carpacoce.
 However, Bremer and Eriksson (2009) in an attempt to delimit the tribe found Carpacoce strongly supported in a single clade within Anthospermeae similar to Bremer (1996).
 All the genera referred to as Anthospermeae by Puff (1982) were in a monophyletic group excluding all the genera referred to Paederieae in both studies by Bremer (1996) and Andersson and Rova (1999), which confirmed Puff's delimitation as well (Anderson et al. 2001).
-The most recent study by Thureborn et al. (2019) proposed a revised subtribal classification of the tribe Anthospermeae with a new monogeneric subtribe Carpacocinae Thureborn, Rydin and Razafim.
+The most recent molecular study using five molecular markers from the plastid genome (atpB-rbcL intergenic spacer, ndhF, rbcL, rps16 intron, and the trnT-trnL-trnF region) and two nuclear genome (nrETS and nrITS), by Thureborn et al. (2019) proposed a revised subtribal classification of the tribe Anthospermeae with a new monogeneric subtribe Carpacocinae Thureborn, Rydin & Razafim.
 Anthospermeae is therefore currently circumscribed with four subtribes (Anthosperminae, Carpacocinae, Coprosminae, and Operculariinae) (Thureborn et al. 2019).
+In recent years, molecular data have shown some support for Puff's demarcation of tribes (Anderson et al. 2001).
+However, most studies used limited samples of taxa from each tribe and the phylogenetic relationships within Anthospermeae have also remained unclear (Thureborn et al. 2019).